WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/TableOfContents.WithoutHaste.Drawing.Shapes.md

 [**WedgeUnbound**](WithoutHaste.Drawing.Shapes.WedgeUnbound.md)
 A wedge is a slice of a circle.
-An unbounded wedge is a slice of circle that extends outward with no limit.
+An unbounded wedge is a slice of circle that extends outward from the center with no limit.
 Immutable.